Giorgi567/updated-budgewise-challange/README.md

 Start app and navigate to `localhost:3000`:
 Or whatever port you running on.
 Note: account: email: user_good password: pass_good.
+if asked about 2 auth just type in "1234".
 ```

 $ npm install